openstack/watcher/doc/source/dev/environment.rst

     (watcher) $ watcher-applier

-Default configuration of these modules are available into ``/etc/watcher`` directory.
+Default configuration of these services are available into ``/etc/watcher`` directory.
 See :doc:`../deploy/configuration` for details on how Watcher is configured.
 By default, Watcher is configured with SQL backends.

 Interact with Watcher
 =====================

 You can also interact with Watcher through its REST API.
 There is a Python Watcher client library `python-watcherclient`_ which interacts exclusively through the REST API, and which Watcher itself uses to provide its command-line interface.

-When initially getting set up, after you've configured which databases to use, you're probably going to need to run the following to your database schema in place:

 .. _`python-watcherclient`: https://github.com/openstack/python-watcherclient

-Exercising the Watcher Services Locally
+Exercising the Watcher Services locally
 =======================================

 If you would like to exercise the Watcher services in isolation within a local virtual environment, you can do this without starting any other OpenStack services.
 For example, this is useful for rapidly prototyping and debugging interactions over the RPC channel, testing database migrations, and so forth.

-You will find in the `watcher-tools`_ project, Ansible playbooks and Docker template files to easily play with Watcher modules within a minimal OpenStack isolated environment (Identity, Message Bus, SQL database, Horizon, ...).
+You will find in the `watcher-tools`_ project, Ansible playbooks and Docker template files to easily play with Watcher services within a minimal OpenStack isolated environment (Identity, Message Bus, SQL database, Horizon, ...).

 .. _`watcher-tools`: https://github.com/b-com/watcher-tools